ZIB-IOL/Boscia.jl/README_EXPERIMENTS.md

 portfolio_boscia(1, 20, true; bo_mode="default",mode="mixed")
 ```

 We generate one CSV per instance.
 Merge instance CSV by running `*_merge_csvs.jl`.
-The CSV file will be saved in `merged_csvs`.
+The CSV file will be saved in `final_csvs`.
 The following will create a CSV file for each experiment for the default Boscia setup:
 ```julia
 julia --project boscia_merge_csvs.jl
 ```